Best Baby Sleep Books | Updated 2020

 Every baby sleep book you choose to read can seriously alter your journey and experience.

 Always remember this: sleeping through for a baby is only five hours on average.

 It’s not biologically normal to sleep ALL night – these nighttime arousals have a survival function.

 They’re believed to be protective against SIDS.

-After almost two decades of running BellyBelly, here are my 9 most favourite baby sleep books, in no particular order.
+After almost two decades of running BellyBelly, here are my 9 most favorite baby sleep books, in no particular order.

 They all have fantastic advice and information, written by authors who have a wealth of quality experience and knowledge.

 Our fans often read a combination of these books, and pick the best bits which work for them.
 There’s no ‘one best’ baby sleep book, rather, a selection of amazing books you’ll learn so much from.

 #1: The Gentle Baby Sleep Book by Sarah Ockwell Smith

 Following the birth of her firstborn, Sarah trained as a HypnoBirthing antenatal teacher and birth and postnatal doula.